sharoon7171/PrivateVOD-TamperMonkey-Scripts/PrivateVOD Element Mover/README.md

 # PrivateVOD Element Mover

-A TamperMonkey script that moves the user-actions div (containing 4K, Favorite, Like, and Screenshots buttons) inside the purchase-options div and styles it as a membership card for a seamless, integrated look.
+A TamperMonkey script that moves the user-actions div (containing 4K, Favorite, Like, and Screenshots buttons) and video metadata container (release date, studio, director, length, tags) inside the purchase-options div and styles them as membership cards for a seamless, integrated look.

 ## Features

 - **Network-level interception** - Modifies HTML before it reaches the browser
 - **Zero flickering** - Changes appear instantly as the page loads
-- **Card styling** - User-actions styled as membership card for seamless integration
+- **Card styling** - User-actions and metadata styled as membership cards for seamless integration
 - **Dual approach** - Uses both fetch() and XMLHttpRequest interception
 - **Fallback protection** - DOM manipulation as backup if network interception fails
 - **Comprehensive coverage** - Works on all PrivateVOD video pages